mattmunz/MShell/README.md

 # TODO

+Add a general means for running background tasks.
+Should have a nice UI and allow task authors to write single-threaded tasks that can be invoked in the background, perhaps with a command siilar to foo & in bash.
-Provide better deployment instructions.
+Add simple calculator functions, perhaps also integrate another shell like R -- This could make that doable: https://rforge.net/JRI/ Provide better deployment instructions.
 All documentation should be made available online in the application(s).
 Publish more extensions (see Design for details)